KhoaMoya/SampleBaseApp/README.md

 tool.

 * `app` module: is an application module which contains MainApplication and MainActivity.
-* `common` module: contains all common classes that can be used for other applications.
+* `base` module: contains all base classes that can be used for other applications.
 * `core` module: contains classes that are shared by modules.
 For example, create objects: Retrofit, Database, Preferences, ...
 * `logging` module: contains custom logging methods.
 This app use Timber library.
 * `login` module: is a feature module which is available when install app.
 It contains login and registration flow.
 * `users` module: is a feature module and it is available when install app.
 This feature contains list users screen and detail user screen.
 * `myprofile` module: is a feature module which is available when install app.
 This feature contains my profile screen.
 * `edit` module: is a dynamic feature module which no available when install app.
 When user need it, it will be download.
 This feature contain edit user info screen.
+* `share` module: is a instant dynamic feature module which available when run instant app.

 ### Packets in feature module